GTekSD/SUASS/MISC/Rapid-Fire_Interview-questions.md

 -	IDOR
 -	Directory Listing

-If any question is asked on threat modelling, make sure to mention STRIDE
+If any question is asked on **threat modelling**, make sure to mention STRIDE

-### Q. What is STRIDE?
+### ⭐ What is STRIDE?
-Ans: STRIDE is an acronym for the threat modeling system.
+STRIDE is an acronym for the threat modeling system.
 It helps in categorizing all cyberattacks into the below techniques:
 -	Spoofing = Authentication
 -	Tampering = Integrity
 -	Repudiation = Non-Repudiation